mobileprint/android-print-sdk/README.md

 Note: Print functionality only exists starting in Android API versions 19 and beyond.
 Devices with an older OS than KitKat will not be able to print using our library workflow.

+By using the HP Mobile Print SDK, you agree to HP's [terms & conditions](http://assets.print-dev.com/sdk-resources/terms/HP-Mobile-Print-SDK-Terms.pdf).

 # Quick Start Guide

+The purpose of this quick start is to get you up and running with a sample app that uses the SDK.
+Once you have this app running, you will have an example for comparison as you integrate the SDK into your own apps.

 Note: If you are behind a proxy, please make sure Android Studio is capable of downloading build tools from the SDK Manager.
 Depending on your configuration, additional downloads may be required.